tov/lab1/README.md

     Mine reports Python 3.7.2, and yours should be similar.

- 4. Once Python is installed, we use Python’s package manager, Pip, to install the `pipenv` package, like so:
+ 4. Once Python is installed, we use Python’s package manager, Pip, to install some packages:

-        $ pip3 install pipenv
+        $ pip3 install pipenv mypy

     Once that has completed, confirm that it installed by running

         $ pipenv --version
+        $ mypy --version

-    Mine reports version 2018.11.26, and yours should be similar.
+    Mine reports version 2018.11.26 for pipenv and version 0.650 for mypy; yours should be similar.

  5. Install PyCharm from the .dmg that you downloaded earlier.
     Double-click the .dmg to open it, and then drag the PyCharm app into the Applications folder.
 Then you can eject and delete the .dmg.

  6. Launch PyCharm for the first time.
 It will ask you about several settings; for all of them, the defaults are fine.

 ### Last steps (all platforms)

 PyCharm plugins:

  - TOML
+ - mypy

 ## Downloads